ardanlabs/gotraining/reading/design_guidelines.md

         * If a buffer of one is giving you good enough throughput then keep it.
         * Question buffers that are larger than one and measure for size.
         * Find the smallest buffer possible that provides good enough throughput.

-### Code Reviews

-I teach a lot about the things I look for in code reviews.
-I am slowly attempting to document this.

-* Try to use functions over methods when it is practical.
-Functions allow for better readability and reusability because all the input is passed in and the output is returned out.
-No information is lost or abstracted.
-* Eliminate the use of the else statements when it is practical.
-Do not attempt to push code paths to the end of a function.
-Keep your positive path code in the first tabbed position and use the if statement to process negative path.
-Return from the function as part of error handling.
-* Don't start off with pointer variables if it can be avoided.
-It is easier to work with variables that represent a value, even if that value is going to escape to the heap.
-The use of the & operator can go a long way to maintaining readability in your code.
-* Use the keyword var to represent the declaration of a variable that is being set to its zero value.
-This helps with readability and can provide the basis for developing a consistent set of rules around variable declarations.
-One of Go's biggest warts is there are too many ways to declare and create variables.